SoloveyMaria/community/README.md

 **A:** No special annotation is required for malignant B cells.
 You can categorize them under the general "B cell" type.
 The algorithm will distinguish between the two populations through the "active fraction" component, effectively capturing the nuances.

-## Contribution
+## Contribution to community

+We welcome contributions from the community!
+If you're interested in contributing to the project, there are a couple of ways you can get involved:

-We welcome contributions from other developers.
-To contribute to community, please fork the repository, make your changes and submit a pull request.
+- Fork and Merge: Feel free to fork the repository, make your changes, and then submit a pull request to merge your changes back into the main branch.

+- Open an Issue: If you have ideas for improvements, feature requests, or encounter any bugs, please open an issue on the repository.
+This helps us keep track of community feedback and prioritize development efforts.

 ## Cite the tool